Further improvements to stabilizer simulation theory: classical rewriting of CSS-preserving stabilizer circuits, quadratic form expansions of stabilizer operations, and framed hidden variable models: Stabilizer formalism and quadratic form expansions

 which resembles the definition of quasifree maps between canonical commutation relations algebras \cite{Petz_1990}.

 Next, suppose we want to study the Heisenberg evolution of some Pauli projection $\Pi$ (or a scalar multiple of a Pauli projection) defined by a stabilizer group $\StabGroup\subset\PauliGroup^n$:

-If $k$ equals the rank of $\mathcal{S}$, then $\Pi$ is indeed a projection, otherwise it is a scalar multiple of a projection.
+If $k$ equals to the rank of $\mathcal{S}$, then $\Pi$ is indeed a projection, otherwise it is a scalar multiple of a projection.
 Also, we can set $k=\infty$ so that $\Pi=0$.
 Let us write $\Pi$ as a quadratic form expansion

-Here, $k$ is an integer, $t$ is a Boolean row-vector enumerating stabilizers, $G$ is some parity-check matrix, $c$ is a column-vector of linear form and $M$ is a matrix of quadratic form (pay attention to the selected sign), $K$ is a generating matrix in which each row represent a stabilizer generator.
-Using Gaussian method, one can eliminate variables from $t$, making $G=0$ and $K$ an injective matrix, in this case $k$ equals the rank of $K$ if $\Pi$ is a projection.
+Here, $k$ is an integer, $w$ is a Boolean row-vector enumerating stabilizers, $G$ is some parity-check matrix, $a$ is a column-vector of linear form and $M$ is a matrix of quadratic form (pay attention to the selected sign), $K$ is a generating matrix in which each row represent a stabilizer generator.
+We can store $\Pi$ in a computer as a tuple $(k; G, a, M, K)$.
+These matrices satifsy the following $1$-cocycle condition: for all $w, w'$ such that $w G = w' G = 0$ it holds that

+Using Gaussian method, one can eliminate variables from $w$, making $G$ empty and $K$ an injective matrix, in this case $k$ equals the rank of $K$ if $\Pi$ is a projection.
 The advantage of storing quadratic form expansions with both $(G,K)$, however, lies in the possibility to postpone unnecessary Gaussian eliminations until needed.

 The action of a channel $\Phi$ in standard quadratic form expansion $(H,s,Q,V)$ on this projection provides output